 How the Uillean pipes work

-The Uillean pipes have a system much like the bagpipes, however the bag is inflated by a set of bellows which are strapped around the waist and right arm.
-The bellows relieve the player from having to make the effort of blowing into a bag to maintain pressure, and they also allow mostly dry air to power the reeds.
-Some pipers may need to concentrate on playing the pipes, however there are some who can sing or converse while doing so.
+The Uillean pipes have a system much like the bagpipes.
+However, the bag is inflated by a set of bellows which are strapped around the waist and right arm.
+The bellows relieve the player from having to make the effort of blowing into a bag to maintain pressure.
+They also allow mostly dry air to power the reeds.
+Some pipers need to concentrate on playing the pipes but there are some who can sing or converse while playing.

 These Irish pipes would have been about the country around the beginning of the 18th Century, and they have been recorded in history through carvings and pictures.

 The earliest surviving set of Uilleann pipes dates from the second half of the 18th century however the dates are not yet officially correct due to lack of evidence.
-It has only been in recent years that historical and scientific research has paid attention to the instrument, and a lot of the pipes history is still yet to be uncovered.
+It has only been in recent that historical and scientific research has paid attention to this instrument, a lot of its history is yet to be uncovered.